 If you do decide on a survey you may well also have a problem finding someone to do it as there is no building surveying profession in France, in the same manner as in the UK.

-There are professionals who undertake diagnostic technique immobilier, but these are generally firms who specialise in the more limited statutory surveys that must be carried out, not a full building survey.
+There are professionals who undertake diagnostic technique immobilier, but these are generally firms who specialise in the more limited statutory surveys that must be carried out, not a structural building survey.

 You could also choose to use a local French architect or engineer to undertake the job.